 Chucky scared the mess out of me when I was a kid.
 And there were layers to this fear:

 - He was a toy – which I generalized even as a young child.
 If he could get into a doll, he could conceivably get into any toy…including my Teenage Mutant Ninja Turtles and Power Rangers.

 - Somehow he consistently and remorselessly killed adults even though he was two feet tall.
 As a four foot tall child, I stood no chance.

 - His whole thing isn’t so much killing (although he did that and enjoyed it) as much as it was attempting to transfer his consciousness into another human…Which means that that human’s consciousness would then be put into the doll.
 We often overlook or forget this during the course of his killing sprees, but that is scary in its own right!
 I don’t want to be no doll!

 Say what you will about Chucky, this horror franchise has an unparalleled life to it.
-It has never been rebooted and it is still going strong!
 That little doll has been consistently scaring audiences for 30 years.
-And, yes, there is a reboot in the works now (don’t get me started), but there is also an in-the-original-canon television show coming, too.
+And, yes, there is a reboot out now (don’t get me started), but there is also an in-the-original-canon television show coming, too.
 So the streak continues!